openflighthpc/flight-hunter/README.md

 Run the Hunter listening server with `hunt`.
 By default, nodes that already exist in the Hunter nodelist are ignored.
 Override existing nodes with `hunt --allow-existing`.
 The server can immediately `send` to itself with `--include-self`.

 Run the Hunter payload transmitter with `send`.
 The system's hostid, IP, hostname, and a default payload of diagnostic data will be sent to the Hunter server running at the configured IP/port.
 The system hostname and payload can be overwritten via command line options.

-Select nodes from the buffer list to move to the processed node list with `parse`.
-Generate labels automatically with the `prefix` and `start` command line options.
-For example:
-`bin/hunter parse --prefix cnode --start 001`
-will label each node in order `cnode001`, `cnode002`, and so on.
-When generating labels like this, the order that nodes are selected in will persist.
-If no label scheme is specified, the hostname of the node will be used instead.
-You may provide the `--auto` command line option to automatically process every node in the buffer in order.
-Please be aware that labels are considered unique across Hunter.
+You may also provide a label or a prefix to use for the node's label when being parsed by the host machine.

 See all nodes in the node list with `list`.